 After the successful adding, the next one is choosing the output format according to your need.
-Clicking the button "setting", in the pop-up window, you can set output path, output quality, and output format including WAV, AAC, MP3, AIFF, and FLAC.
+Clicking the button "setting", in the pop-up window, you can set output path, output quality, and output format including WAV, AAC, MP3, AIFF, FLAC, and ALAC.

 After completing the above steps, the final one is clicking the button "Convert".
 Just a few second, it will succeed.
 Now you can get DRM-free version of Apple Music songs and enjoy those songs on MP3 player, car player or burn them to a CD and so on.

 NoteBurner adheres to strictly follow the US copyright regulations.
 We adopt advanced technology to record the unencrypted audio data and keep high audio quality output.
 Learn more >>

 Convert Spotify Songs, Playlists, or Podcasts to MP3, AAC, WAV, AIFF, FLAC, and ALAC format.